jmiquis/TFG-DDD-Theoretical/docs/index.md

 ### This is an introductive information research in order to lay my foundations about this software developement approach as final project to obtain my technical software development higher certificate 👨‍🎓
 -----
-This is MY experience after months of studying DDD, hexagonal architecture and CQRS I have taken info from many different sources, which are pretty referenced on the bibliography part
+This is MY experience after months of studying DDD, hexagonal architecture and CQRS I have taken info from many different sources, which are pretty referenced on the bibliography part.
+There is a [practical back](https://github.com/jmiquis/TFG-DDD-demo) to this report.

 INDEX